winstvn/poe-autoflask/README.md

 How does it work?
 ---
 This script uses the `PixelGetColor` command to scan the bottom left region of your screen to detect when your flask effects have worn out.
-It will automatically activate your flasks if the yellow bar runs out and you are in combat.
+It will automatically reactivate your flasks if the duration bar runs out and you are in combat.

 How do I run it?
 ----